Research

 Papers

-2023 Computing singular and near-singular integrals over curved boundary elements: The strongly singular case arXiv
+2023 Computing singular and near-singular integrals over curved boundary elements: Strongly singular case doi arXiv

 2022 Computing weakly singular and near-singular integrals over curved boundary elements doi arXiv